arnoldlee850807/ETtoday_CodingExercise/README.md

 ## Introduction

 This project is for ETtoday's coding exercise.
 Calling only one endpoint.
+There's also comments in the code.

 https://itunes.apple.com/search